Fluoride toxicity: Effects

 Excess fluoride consumption has been studied as a factor in the following:

 Brain

 Some research has suggested that high levels of fluoride exposure may adversely affect neurodevelopment in children, but the evidence is of insufficient quality to allow any firm conclusions to be drawn.

+In 2024, a U.S. government study released by HHS found higher levels of fluoride exposure, such as drinking water containing more than 1.5 mg/L (which is the recommended safe limit set by the WHO), are associated with lower IQ in children.
+The associated meta-analysis was published in 2025.
+It reports a null association when concentration is less than 1.5 mg/L. Among studies that reported IQ-point differences, each additional 1 mg/L in urinary fluoride concentration was associated with a 1.63 point decrease in IQ (1.14 points if only low risk-of-bias studies are used).

 Bones

 Whilst fluoridated water is associated with decreased levels of fractures in a population, toxic levels of fluoride have been associated with a weakening of bones and an increase in hip and wrist fractures.
 The U.S. National Research Council concludes that fractures with fluoride levels 1–4 mg/L, suggesting a dose-response relationship, but states that there is "suggestive but inadequate for drawing firm conclusions about the risk or safety of exposures at [2 mg/L]".

 Consumption of fluoride at levels beyond those used in fluoridated water for a long period of time causes skeletal fluorosis.
 In some areas, particularly the Asian subcontinent, skeletal fluorosis is endemic.
 It is known to cause irritable-bowel symptoms and joint pain.
 Early stages are not clinically obvious, and may be misdiagnosed as (seronegative) rheumatoid arthritis or ankylosing spondylitis.